Department of Basic Education on 4th Quarterly Performance Progress Report 2010

 Mr Coetzee replied that, on the one hand, the Department was grateful for the larger increase in the applications for potential teachers in the profession.
 This was a good thing.
 However, the Department needed sufficient funding in order to provide bursaries to accommodate this increase in demand.
 That was where the Department had a challenge at present.
 One of the obstacles faced by the Department was that the funding for Funza Lushaka was, at present, limiting the Department to accommodate the bigger demand for teachers to enter the basic education system.
 It was interesting to note that there appeared to be a higher demand from prospective student teachers to enter the profession at the secondary and further education and training (FET) levels.
 On the other hand, there was a dip in the number of prospective students who wanted to be trained at primary level.
 One of the tasks that the Department had to assume was to determine how to market Funza Lushaka and ensure that there were applicants across the system including the primary school level.

 Ms F Mushwana (ANC) thanked the presenters for giving Members this information.
-She asked the Department to provide Members with copies of all the laws governing the provision of education in South Africa.
-This would assist Members to understand the law as it applied to education.
+She asked the Department to provide Members with copies of all the laws governing the provision of education in

 Mr Themba Kojana, Chief Director/SS: Social Inclusion & Mobilisation in Education, replied that education laws had been changed because of the split of the Department of Education into the Departments of Basic Education and Higher Education and Training.